 Hang out with giraffes at the Nairobi Giraffe Center – one of the most fun things to do in Nairobi

-If baby elephants weren’t enough for you, the next thing on the list of fun things to do in Nairobi is the Giraffe Center.
+If baby elephants weren’t enough for you, the next thing on the list of what to do in Nairobi is the Giraffe Center.
 Here, you can see conservation in action to protect the highly endangered Rothschild’s Giraffe.
 Plus you get to feed the giraffes and take all sorts of Instagrammable photos.

 Rothschild’s Giraffes are a subspecies of giraffe that inhabit the plains of Kenya and Uganda.
 They have distinctive white markings on their legs, with no spots below the knee (they look like they’re wearing stockings).
 Fewer than 2,000 of these giraffes live in the wild today.
 The Nairobi Giraffe Center operates a conservation, breeding and reintroduction program to help them recover.
+By visiting you’ll be doing good and enjoying one of the most fun things to do in Nairobi.

 For the price of admission, you get a little baggie of food that you can use to lure friendly giraffes over to a handful of platforms.
 They aren’t shy at all — they won’t hesitate to rest their heads on your shoulders, or lick you, or give you a kiss (if you’re so inclined).
 The center even has a couple babies who might come say hi if you’re lucky.